Sai-Pat/Jodi.com/README.md

 ---

-# LagnaJulwa – Marriage Bureau Management System
+# Jodi.com – Marriage Bureau

 ## 📌 Project Overview

-**LagnaJulwa** is a Java-based Marriage Bureau system that manages bride and groom profiles using **CRUD operations**.
+**Jodi.com** is a Java-based Marriage Bureau system that manages bride and groom profiles using **CRUD operations**.
 It uses **SQL** as the backend and **Java** for frontend and business logic.
 The system simplifies matchmaking, reduces manual work, and keeps records organized.

 ---